-Each year, at the end of June or beginning of July, the Department of Mathematics and Statistics of the University of Ottawa organizes a summer camp on a mathematical theme.
+Each year, at the end of June or beginning of July, the Department of Mathematics and Statistics of the University of Ottawa organizes a summer camp on a mathematical theme in collaboration with the Canadian Mathematical Society (CMS).

 Students from the region surrounding Ottawa who have obtained exceptional results in the Cayley or Opti-Math contest are invited by the department to participate in the summer camp.
 The summer camp is principally aimed at grade 10 students in Ontario and Secondary IV students in Québec.